DCF0708/Excel_Kickstarter_Analysis/ReadMe.md

 ## Analysis of Outcomes Based on Launch Date
    A visual analysis of the generated line graph (see fig. 2) reveals that Kickstarter Campaigns for plays are significantly more likely to succeed when launched in or around the month of May.
 This climax is followed by an almost linear decline in success rates for the next 4 months, with rates of failure staying nearly the same for May and the first 3 months of decline.
-Not only does the rate of success go down from May onward, but the total number of failed kickstarters from May to July indicates a decline in the total number of Kickstarter campaigns for plays altogether.By looking at the canceled statistic one can see that in number it doesn't make up for a significant amount of outcomes during these months.
+Not only does the rate of success go down from May onward, but the total number of failed kickstarters from May to July indicates a decline in the total number of Kickstarter campaigns for plays altogether.
+By looking at the canceled statistic one can see that it doesn't make up for a significant amount of outcomes during these months.
 These facts should indicate to Louise that launching a Kickstarter for a play in May would hold the best chances of success.

 ![](/Resources/Theater_Outcomes_vs_Launch.png)